jachana/bluetext/.context/polytope/general/instructions.md

 Don't needlessly add template params.
 The default params on the module should be sufficient for most use cases.

 ## Adding modules and templates
-Whenever adding a module or template to the polytope.yml file, first check if there is a Blueprint for this type of module or template. **IMPORTANT: If the Blueprint includes a boilerplate directory, use the boilerplate to generate the initial code for the module or template!**
+Whenever adding a module or template to the polytope.yml file, first check if there is a Blueprint for this type of module or template. **IMPORTANT: If the Blueprint includes a `boilerplate.md` file, use the `boilerplate` module to generate the initial code for the module or template!**

 Module code should be placed under the `./modules/<module-id>` directory.